ardyutama/hptlc-rework/docs/BUSINESS_REQUIREMENTS.md

 ### 3. Scope & Functional Requirements

-The application will include the following modules and features, described through user stories:
+The application will launch with the following modules and features, centered on managing researcher profiles and their formal publications.

 **Module: User & Member Management**